DodgeHo/MATLAB_Tutorials_and_Exercise/README.md

-# MATLAB_Taturioal_and_Exercise
+# MATLAB_Tutorials_and_Exercise

 Written by: Dodge(Lang HE) asdsay@gmail.com Updated date: 2023-06-04
-Just some Taturioals and some exercises while I am teaching and studying MATLAB.
+Just some Tutorials and some exercises while I am teaching and studying MATLAB.
-All taturioals are originally written by me, but some exercises are not.
+All tutorials are originally written by me, but some exercises are not.
 I will mark the resource reference as many as I can.